Virtual-Machines/Angular-VirtualBox/README.md

 - NAT port forwarding configured on 4200 that allows web browser testing outside virtual machine executing this command: ng serve --host 0.0.0.0
 - Visual Studio Code with the sample project (my-app) opened
+- Chrome Debugger extension configured with Chromium browser (see launch.json)
 - Git
 - Import OVA on VirtualBox using "File -> Import Appliance (or Control + I)"